joshkartz/Fixed-Gear-Goldbach-Engine/README.md

 Parallel execution with NUMA-aware thread affinity
 Auditable: JSON segment reports + optional miss logging

+Made with .NET 5, changes may or may not need to be done to run on current/later versions.

 Quick Start
 bash# Build
 dotnet build -c Release